RichardLitt/knowledge/words.md

 natron, n. a sacred salt
-boosterism, n. the enthusiastic promotion of a person, organization, or cause. celadon, n. a green color, like jade, for pottery
+boosterism, n. the enthusiastic promotion of a person, organization, or cause. celadon, n. a green color, like jade, for pottery demersal, adj. living near the bottom of the lake or a sea annealing, n. to cool glass to temper it rheotaxis, n. how a fish knows to swim upstream gular, adj. skin that joins the lower mandible to a bird's neck. dysthymia, n. permanent depresseion bastarda, n. a blackletter script used in France, the Burgundian Netherlands and Germany during the 14th and 15th centuries.